AngievR05/shelfy_react_app/README.md

 ## 💫 Features
 - 🔍 **Search & Discover** — Fetch live book data using the Google Books API.
 - 🧠 **Interactive Charts** — Bar, Pie, and Radar charts powered by Chart.js & Recharts.
-- 🎨 **Pastel UI** — Soft, accessible color palette optimized for readability.
+- 🎨 **Pastel UI** — Soft, accessible colour palette optimised for readability.
 - 🧭 **Genre Filtering** — Easily toggle between genres to update your dataset.
 - 📊 **Comparison Mode** — Compare two books visually across metrics like rating, pages, and recency.
 - 💬 **Book Modal** — Displays authors, ratings, page count, and cover in a clean overlay.
-- 🕒 **Timeline Visualization** — See when books were published relative to each other.
+- 🕒 **Timeline Visualisation** — See when books were published relative to each other.
-- 📱 **Responsive Design** — Optimized for all screen sizes and devices.
+- 📱 **Responsive Design** — Optimised for all screen sizes and devices.

 ---